abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 A very old `Last-Modified` response will be implicitly cached and used for sometime since HTTP knows that data which hasn't changed in so long will not change now.
 This is an example of heuristic caching in HTTP.

-It also provides stale data in the response in some cases without validation e.g. when the main datastore is unreachable4.
+It also provides stale data in the response in some cases without validation e.g. when the main datastore is unreachable.

 ### Controlling caching
 HTTP/1.1 introduced `Cache-Control` header to control caching.
 It can be used in request as well as response.
 And, its a composite header meaning it supports multiple directives separated by a comma (`,`).